-2022 Business Highlights
+2023 Business Highlights

 We are committed to establishing the leading, fully integrated platform for precision genetic medicines.
 Our vision is to provide life-long cures to patients suffering from serious diseases.
-To achieve this vision, we have assembled a platform that includes a suite of gene editing and delivery technologies and are establishing internal manufacturing capabilities.
+To achieve this vision, we have assembled a platform that includes a suite of gene editing and delivery technologies as well as internal manufacturing capabilities.

-In 2022, we made significant progress toward achieving our vision:
+In 2023, we made significant progress toward achieving our vision: